-Box Office - Students or parents to sell tickets if admission is charged.
+Box Offic - Students or parents to sell tickets if admission is charged.

 Stage Manager - Adult or very experienced student who is in charge of companies backstage.
-If an adult stage manager is used, this can be one of the backstage timers.
+If an adult is used, this can be one of the two backstage timers.
 This is the person responsible for getting the contest started and kept on time.
 They are in charge of the stage crew.
-Reminder: At least one timekeeper shall be placed in the auditorium.